 The cabinet below stores all our pans and lids that we don’t use all that often, including some stainless steel pans, a cast iron waffle maker, and a dutch oven.

 They are organized using a pot holder shelf and a lid organizer, which gives more vertical space.
-It’s also nice because it is right next the oven, so all the things pertaining to cooking are right there.
+It’s also nice because it is right next to the oven, so all the things pertaining to cooking are right there.

 Find More Organization Ideas